stanfordpython/python-assignments/assign1/README.md

 Notes:

-- You can assume that all characters in the plaintext, ciphertext, and keyword will be alphabetic.
+- You can assume that all characters in the plaintext, ciphertext, and keyword will be alphabetic (i.e no spaces, numbers, or punctuation).
 - You can assume that all of the characters will be provided in uppercase.
 - You can assume that keyword will have at least one letter in it.